Path-based Algebraic Foundations of Graph Query Languages: Introduction

-It is worth mentioning that this query when evaluated on the graph in Figure \ref{fig:exampleGraph} will produce infinite results, that are due to the inner loop formed by the label $Knows$, and the outer loop formed by the concatenation of the label $Likes$ with $Has\_Creator$.
+The recursive path algebra is integrated by the recursive operator ($\phi$), which computes a recursive self-join over a set of paths, allowing the construction of paths of arbitrary length.
+Returning to the example shown in Figure \ref{fig:qtreeRecAlgebra}, the evaluation of the query tree over the graph in Figure \ref{fig:exampleGraph} will produce infinite results; it is given by the inner loop formed by the label \code{Knows}, and the outer loop formed by the concatenation of the label \code{Likes} with \code{Has\_Creator}.
 Indeed, the underlying default semantics of the $\phi$ operator is the arbitrary paths semantics (which corresponds to the default WALK semantics in GQL), computing all possible paths between pairs of nodes.
 In this case, due to the presence of the two cycles in the graph in Figure \ref{fig:exampleGraph}, the query will never halt, since it can keep on looping and returning longer and longer paths.

-To cope with this issue, GQL and SQL/PGQ impose a tight policy on paths that can be returned through a concept of \emph{restrictors} and \emph{selectors}, that control the type of paths that are matched to the query (for instance SHORTEST WALKS or SIMPLE paths).
+To cope with the issue of infinite results, GQL and SQL/PGQ impose a tight policy on paths that can be returned through the concept of \emph{restrictors}, that control the type of paths that are matched to the query (for instance SHORTEST WALKS or SIMPLE paths).
 Our algebra mimics this behavior by specializing the $\phi$ operator in accordance to different semantic restrictions that need to be imposed.

-Concretely, in addition to the arbitrary semantics ($\phi_{Walk}$), our algebra provides recursive operators for acyclic ($\phi_{Acyclic}$), simple path ($\phi_{Simple}$), trail path ($\phi_{Trail}$) and shortest path ($\phi_{Shortest}$) semantics.
+Specifically, in addition to the arbitrary semantics ($\phi_{Walk}$), our algebra provides recursive operators for acyclic ($\phi_{Acyclic}$), simple path ($\phi_{Simple}$), trail path ($\phi_{Trail}$) and shortest path ($\phi_{Shortest}$) semantics.
 All these semantics are included in the core pattern matching fragment of both GQL and SQL/PGQ, which is common to the two standards.
 Hence, if we change the recursive operators in our example query tree with $\phi_{Simple}$, then the result of the query will only contain the following two paths:

 where we denote a path as an interchanging sequence of nodes and edges, starting and ending with a node.